 Overall, the OX is not an ultra-portable scooter.
 If you want a scooter to bring on public transportation, then consider something more portable, like the EMOVE Touring.

 The OX has a fantastic but straightforward cockpit.
-Central to this are the LCD throttle.
+Central to this are the LCD display and thumb throttle.

 Most importantly, the throttle is thumb-controlled — which we love — this is much more ergonomic than the trigger throttle, which is uncomfortable for longer rides.
 The throttle feels high quality and smooth, and you’ll never have to worry about cramped hands with this scooter.